Fruit Salad with Orange Juice Dressing

 Add flavor!
 The best way to add flavor to your fruit salad is by adding a light fruit juice dressing.
 You can also lightly sweeten it with sugar, honey, or agave nectar if you like.
 This recipe includes instructions for dressing for fruit salad with orange juice.

-It will stay fresh and tasty longer by tossing your fruit salad with an acidic juice such as orange, lemon, lime, or pineapple juice.
-This is because the citric acid in those juices protect cut fruit from oxidization.
+Just like fresh lemon juice helps apples from turning brown, orange juice helps keep fruit salad fresh.
+It will stay tasty longer by tossing your fruit salad with an acidic juice such as orange, lemon, lime, or pineapple juice.
+This is because the citric acid in those juices protects cut fruit from oxidization.
 No more brown fruit!

 To keep fruit salad really fresh, cover it tightly and store it in the refrigerator for 3-5 days.
 The key is that the more airtight the seal is, the longer your fruit salad will stay tasty and fresh.